Bodysurfing: Contests

 Bodysurfing has no organized contest circuits or leagues, or a definitive world championship.
 A limited number of individual contests, however, have long been attended by a small international cadre of full-time bodysurfers.
 Two of the biggest events, both founded in 1977, are the Oceanside World Bodysurfing Championship, held in midsummer, and the Pipeline Bodysurfing Classic, usually held in January.
 The Pipeline Classic, long regarded as the sport's most prestigious contest, became the first professional bodysurfing contest in 1980, but soon returned to amateur status after organizers were unable to find sponsors.

 The Pipeline Bodysurfing Classic competition runs at the Banzai Pipeline.
 The Pipeline Bodysurfing Classic first ran in February 1971.

-In the 1988 and 1989 ocean city competition, the first ever back-to-back competitor Greg Carll won both competitions by a landslide.
-His plaque used to be placed at the far end of the beach till it was taken down to let new comers have the spot.
-More recently team bodysurfing events have become popular like the Australian Bodysurfing Classic held in Sydney, Australia.
+More recent team bodysurfing events include the Australian Bodysurfing Classic held in Sydney, Australia.

 Hazards

 Bodysurfing produces frequent spinal injuries and fatalities, as practitioners ride head-first, often in plunging near-shore waves breaking into shallow water.

 In popular culture

 Included among the small number of bodysurfing video titles are Primal Surf (2000), Pure Blue (2001), and Come Hell or High Water (2011).
 Bodysurfing has also been featured in more than a dozen surf movies and videos, including Barefoot Adventure (1960), Gun Ho!
 (1963), The Endless Summer (1966), Going Surfin (1973), and We Got Surf (1981).
 The Art of Bodysurfing, a paperback book offering both history and instruction, was published in 1972.